Bible John: Potential suspects

-"John White"
+John Edgar/"John White"

-One former detective chief inspector, Les Brown (then working with the Strathclyde Police), has supplied current investigators with details of the arrest of a suspect conducted in 1969 which he believes was of an extremely likely perpetrator, but which was dismissed simply because he did not have notably overlapping front teeth.

-According to Brown, the man's arguing with a young woman in the Barrowland Ballroom immediately prior to his arrest had greatly raised investigators' concerns, yet this suspect was released from custody, despite the fact he had closely resembled the facial composite and had subsequently supplied police with a false name and address before revealing his true name and address in the Gorbals.
-Brown said that the simple fact that this particular suspect did not have notably overlapping front teeth – despite one police sergeant's acknowledgement of his being the best suspect yet – was sufficient for ordering his release.
+Les Brown, who worked on the Bible John case as a junior detective, claimed in 2005 that he had identified a likely suspect at the time but that he was dismissed simply because he did not have notably overlapping front teeth.
+The man had been found arguing with a young woman in the Barrowland, and Brown said that he closely resembled the facial composite of Bible John.
+The man subsequently supplied police with a false name and address before revealing his true name and address in the Gorbals.
+The man's real name was John Edgar.

 Several years later, Brown spoke at length to a detective who had taken the same man to a hospital after arresting him outside the Barrowland Ballroom at the time of the murders.
-Although the suspect had needed several stitches in his head following an altercation, as soon as his handcuffs had been released, he escaped from the hospital.
-At the time of this incident, this individual had also falsely given his name to medical personnel as John White.
+The suspect had needed several stitches in his head following an altercation, and as soon as his handcuffs had been released, he escaped from the hospital.
+At the time of this incident, he had also falsely given his name to medical personnel as John White.
 In addition to this basic circumstantial evidence, the "whole demeanour" of the man had led Les Brown and several of his colleagues to believe he may have been the perpetrator.

-However, after Brown wrote of his suspicions in his 2005 autobiography, the individual came forward and offered to provide a DNA sample in order to clear his name.
-This has led to his elimination as a suspect.
+After Brown wrote of his suspicions in his 2005 autobiography, the man came forward and offered to provide a DNA sample in order to clear his name.
+This led to his elimination as a suspect.
+The author Paul Harrison has also criticised the theory, pointing to how Brown contradicted himself by voicing his opinions that Peter Tobin may have been responsible.

-Anonymous Netherlands resident
+David Henderson

-In 1983, an unidentified man contacted Strathclyde Police.
-This individual claimed to conclusively know that his friend had been Bible John, adding that both he and his friend had been raised in the Cranhill district of Glasgow and both had frequented the Barrowland Ballroom in the 1960s.
-He had, he claimed, read an article in the Evening Times five years previously before suddenly realising his friend had been the perpetrator of the murders.
+In 1983 a Lanarkshire contractor named Harry Wyllie contacted Strathclyde Police; he claimed to conclusively know that his friend David Henderson had been Bible John, adding that both he and Henderson had been raised in the Cranhill district of Glasgow and both had frequented the Barrowland Ballroom in the 1960s.
+Wyllie had, he claimed, read an article in the Evening Times five years previously before suddenly realising his friend had been the perpetrator of the murders.
 The alleged suspect was traced living in the Netherlands, married to a Dutch woman.
-Nothing more was ever heard from the claimant or the reputed suspect.
+Subsequently, police questioned Henderson and eliminated him as a suspect.
+Langford also told police that Henderson did not look like the killer.